TRaSH-Guides/Guides/docs/Misc/How-to-setup-Torguard-for-port-forwarding.md

 1. That's the `IP` we found earlier.
 1. Select `UDP`. (:bangbang: **KEEP THIS ON UDP FOR WireGuard** :bangbang:)
-1. Select a `Port/Auth` and select `WireGuard`.
+1. Select `Port/Auth` and select `WireGuard`.
 1. Select the `Protocol` `TCP`.
 1. I suggest to use a high `Port` number 10000+ or a game port you don't use, don't use the default torrent ports 6881- 6889 (This is also the port you will use in your torrent client).
-1. Click on the `+` sign and do the same with the `UDP` `Protocol`.
+1. Click on the `+` sign, and do the same with the `UDP` `Protocol`.
 1. Then click on `Submit Request`.

 !!! warning ":bangbang: DON'T CHANGE OPTION 2 `UDP` to `TCP` :bangbang:"

-If everything went according to plan you will see something like this.
+If everything succeeds, you will see the following.

 ![status](images/torguard/status.png)

 You will also receive a e-mail with the ports you forwarded.

 !!!
-Note "Normally it doesn't take more then a few seconds/minutes to get the ports approved if it takes longer or you get `PENDING` I suggest to ping the server again (or choose another sever) and you often get a new IP and retry it again with the new IP."
+Note "Normally it takes only a short while for the ports to be approved, if it takes longer or you get `PENDING` I suggest pinging the server again (or choose another server) to attempt to get a new IP.
+You can then retry the process with the new IP."

 ---

 ## How to create the config file

-From your Client Area go to your [Config Generator](https://torguard.net/tgconf.php?action=vpn-openvpnconfig){:target="\_blank" rel="noopener noreferrer"}.
+From your `Client Area` dashboard, go to your [`Config Generator`](https://torguard.net/tgconf.php?action=vpn-openvpnconfig){:target="\_blank" rel="noopener noreferrer"}.

 `Tools` > `Config Generator`